On Photography: Hiro, 1930-2021

 The iconic photographer of fashion and still life with a surreal eye, Yasuhiro Wakabayashi known worldwide as Hiro has died at age 90.

-Robert D. McFadden wrote in the New York Times obituary on August 18, 2021, “He juxtaposed the mundane and the exotic, transforming ordinary objects into the desirable — an approach he took in his still-life images as well as in fashion.”
+Robert D. McFadden wrote in The New York Times obituary on August 18, 2021, “He juxtaposed the mundane and the exotic, transforming ordinary objects into the desirable — an approach he took in his still-life images as well as in fashion.”

 Surreal life